Implant the dental implants after external sinus lift and bone graft

 Infection: 1 case accounted for 1.16%, infection 10 days after surgery and lead to implant failure.
 Opened 1 case accounted for 1.16%.

-Sinus implants have become a good prognosis for the placement of dental implant in the posterior region of the jaw on the bone.
-At the consensus meeting on the issue of sinus elevation held in Germany in 1996, when bone height remained 1-3mm lifted sinus 2, when the remaining bone height from 4-6mm indicated to lift the sinus 1 This is to ensure that the implant is stabilized initially, when the bone height remains from 7 mm to the closed sinus.
+Sinus implants have become a good prognosis for the placement of the dental implant in the posterior region of the jaw on the bone.
+At the consensus meeting on the issue of sinus elevation held in Germany in 1996, when bone height remained 1-3m, two-stage lifted sinus, when the remaining bone height from 4-6mm indicated to lift the one-stage sinus.
+This is to ensure that the implant is stabilized initially when the bone height remains from 7 mm to the closed sinus.

-When the bone is 1-2mm, it is a challenge to place the implant at the same time at the same time as the sinus lift and sinus transplant.
-In this case, almost one open sinus surgery technique can only be performed when the other bone is of good quality.
-Indeed, in our study, only one to one of the patients with 1 to 2 mm of bone was exposed to open sinus surgery.
-The remaining 14 patients had to undergo a 2-point procedure.
+When the bone is 1-2mm, it is a challenge to place the implant at the same time as the sinus lift and sinus transplant.
+In this case, almost one-stage sinus surgery technique can only be performed when the remained bone is of good quality.
+Indeed, in our study, when the residual bone height is 1-2 mm, 13 cases were treated by the one-stage external sinus lift and the left 14 cases hade to be done by the two-stage method.

-The success rate of this study (97.5%) was achieved by creating a sinusoidal sinus cavity, the lower wall of the sinus at the base of the 3 mm sinusoidal cavity, which allows for retention of the grafted material. into the sinuses.
-Combination of rotary instruments and ultrasound instruments to shorten the opening time of the window, and open the oval window should ensure the safety of perforation of the sinus membrane, combined with the opening of two windows when the need to lift the sinus Large and wide, this ensures the stability of the lateral wall of the sinus, retaining many of the true bone walls that heal rapidly following the bone-building mechanism.
-Bone grafts placed in contact with the implant surface, bones themselves are considered as gold standard for grafting materials, careful bone compression, long implant placement, multiple implant placement in the neck region ( The RBM surface implant is an abrasive surface treated by hydroxy apatic coating for better surface finish.
-[4-5] The coating of the grafted material prevents competition.
+The success rate of this study (97.5%) was achieved by creating a sinusoidal sinus cavity, the lower wall of the sinus at the base of the 3 mm sinusoidal cavity, which allows for retention of the grafted material, easy to observe when lifting the membrane, and put the material into the sinus.
+Combination of rotary instruments and ultrasound instruments to shorten the opening time of the window, and open the oval window should ensure the safety of perforation of the sinus membrane, combined with the opening of two windows when need to lift the sinus Large and wide, this ensures the stability of the lateral wall of the sinus, retaining many of the true bone walls that heal rapidly following the bone-building mechanism.
+The bone graft includes the cancellous bone placed in contact with the implant surface, the cancellous bone is considered as the golden standard for grafting materials, compress the bone carefully, long implant placement, choose the tapered multiple implant placement in the neck region ( easy to reach the initial stability).
+The RBM surface implant is an abrasive surface treated by hydroxy apatic coating for better results than the smooth surface.
+The coating of the grafted material prevents competition.
 The soft tissues should create a favorable environment for bone growth.

-Successful implantation results when the remaining bone size is 5-8mm to 100%, when bone height remains 3-5mm is 98.2% and the remaining bone height from 1-2mm is 94.9%.
-The difference between the three groups was statistically significant (p <0.05).
+The successful implantation results when the remaining bone size is 5-8mm to 100% when bone height remains 3-5mm is 98.2% and the remaining bone height from 1-2mm is 94.9%.
+The difference between the three groups was a significant statistic (p <0.05).

-The incidence of complications, infections and disabilities was low (1.16%), with no perforation.
+The incidence of complications, infections, and dehiscenced flap was low (1.16%), with no perforation.

-The male patient was 54 years old, lost teeth, some teeth loose and painful to eat chewing.
+The male patient was 54 years old, lost teeth, some teeth loose and painful when eating or chewing.
 Patient demand for fixed dentures including implant treatment.
 General condition: Patients with good general health do not have diabetes.
 Habits: Smoking over 20 years.
 Less than 10 cigarettes a day but stopped smoking five years ago.

 Oral examination: Patients have a medium laugh, face and lip contour.